richahert/fluent-adapter/README.md

 - Copy the lnamd64 udf lib folder to the simulation folder into /libudf/
 - Start Fluent and open the .msh or .cas file to be used
 - In Fluent, go to top menu Define->User Defined->Functions...->Manage... and load the libudf folder.

+  IT WORKS UP TO THIS POINT AT THE MOMENT

   The names of the udf functions should appear in the Fluent command line window. (only necessary  if not yet included in the .cas file)
 - Define a function hook at Initialization. (see udf manueal, define -> user defined -> function hooks)
 - Define 1 user defined memory for the faces. (define -> user defined -> memory -> 1; adds one additional double to each face for precice face ids)